vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 A similar convention is being enforced across all JPMML conversion libraries.
 For example, in the [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) library, which deals with the conversion of Scikit-Learn pipelines to PMML, the class hierarchy is rooted at the `org.jpmml.sklearn.HasOptions` base marker interface.

 Unfortunately, the documentation is severely lacking in this area.
-To discover and learn which conversion options are available (in a particular JPMML-SparkML library version), simply order the Java IDE to display the class hierarchy starting from the `HasOptions` base marker interface, and browse through it.
+To discover and learn which conversion options are available (in a particular JPMML-SparkML version), simply order the Java IDE to display the class hierarchy starting from the `HasOptions` base marker interface, and browse through it.

 Notable conversion options:

 * `org.jpmml.sparkml.model.HasRegressionOptions#OPTION_LOOKUP_THRESHOLD`.
 Controls the encoding of categorical features in regression models - table scan vs. table lookup.
 * `org.jpmml.sparkml.model.HasTreeOptions#OPTION_COMPACT`.
 Controls the encoding of the tree data structure in decision tree models and their ensembles - Apache Spark-style binary splits vs. PMML-style multi-splits.
 Can reduce the size of PMML documents anywhere between 25 to 50%.

 For maximum future-proofness, all conversion option names and values should be given as Java class constants.
 For example, the name of the decision tree compaction option should be given as `org.jpmml.sparkml.model.HasTreeOptions#OPTION_COMPACT` (instead of a Java string literal `"compact"`).
-If this conversion options should be renamed, relocated, or removed in some future JPMML-SparkML library version, then the Java IDE/compiler would automatically issue a notification about it.
+If this conversion options should be renamed, relocated, or removed in some future JPMML-SparkML version, then the Java IDE/compiler would automatically issue a notification about it.

 The `PMMLBuilder` builder class currently exposes the following mutator methods: